MailTape/MailTape-v1/_posts/2016-11-27-Linda-Buckley.md

 # **Mailtape's selection**

 + ## Linda Buckley - Immersia - I
 _Sanjay_: **"**This was the first composition I heard of Linda's.
-Released in 2011, _Immersia_ is a slow-burning three-part suite of ambient electronica.
+Released in 2011, _Immersia_ is a three-part suite of ambient electronica.
 This first movement in particular is majestic, played on what sounds like a flanged synthesiser or mellotron.**"**

 + ## Jason Sharp - A Boat Upon its Blood (Pt 1)
 _Sanjay_: **"**This is a piece with a brooding sense of instability – rattling percussive clicks emerge from the crevices with a warm glow of electronic drone filling a barren soundscape. **"**